mobidic/knotAnnotSV/README.md

 ### Main features

 Three display modes are available thanks to click action :
-- “Compact”: only the “full” AnnotSV lines are displayed (COMPACT button)
+- **“Compact”**: only the “full” AnnotSV lines are displayed (COMPACT button in web output or "1" grouping button in spreadsheet output)
-- “Expanded”: the “full” and “split” AnnotSV lines are displayed (EXPANDED button)
+- **“Expanded”**: the “full” and “split” AnnotSV lines are displayed (EXPANDED button in web output or "2" grouping button in spreadsheet output)
-- “Single SV focus”: only the “full” and “split” AnnotSV lines of a single SV are displayed (double-click on a full line in compact mode)
+- (Web only) **“Single SV focus”**: only the “full” and “split” AnnotSV lines of a single SV are displayed (double-click on a full line in compact mode)
+- (Spreadsheet only) **“Annotation“**: the annotations are displayed as a new line below the full and split lines ("3" grouping button or double-click on a line in spreadsheet output)

 Additionnal data, links and sorting are available:
-- Hover annotation with mouse to display complementary information (tooltips)
+- Hover annotation with mouse to display complementary information (tooltips only in web output)
 - Click on the « AnnotSV ID » to open the SV coordinates in the UCSC Genome browser (the SV region is automatically highlighted in blue and zoomed out by 1.5x)
 - Click on the blue hyperlinks to access directly to the corresponding public database (OMIM, genecards)
 - By default, the annotation lines are sorted according to these priorization rules: ACMG class > Exomiser Score > OMIM morbid > LOEUF bin (this last one is applied on split lines only)